Gabbar Is Back

-Gabbar Is Back is a 2015 Indian Hindi-language vigilante action film directed by Krish in his Hindi debut, written by Rajat Arora and produced by Sanjay Leela Bhansali.
-The film stars Akshay Kumar and Shruti Haasan with Kareena Kapoor in a special appearance.
+Gabbar Is Back is a 2015 Indian Hindi-language vigilante action thriller film directed by Krish in his Hindi debut, written by Rajat Arora and produced by Sanjay Leela Bhansali.
+The film stars Akshay Kumar and Shruti Haasan with Kareena Kapoor Khan in a special appearance.

-An official remake of A. R. Murugadoss's 2002 Tamil film Ramanaa, it is named after the titular antagonist played by Amjad Khan from the 1975 film Sholay.
+An official remake of A. R. Murugadoss's 2002 Tamil film Ramanaa, it is named after the titular antagonist played by Amjad Khan in the 1975 film Sholay.
 The film was released theatrically on 1 May 2015 and became a critical and commercial success.